epapapet/SR-ARQ/README.md

 When you write a paper that involves the use of this code, we would appreciate it if you can cite our tool using the following entry.

-* E. Papapetrou and P. Karetsi, "Selective Repeat ARQ implementation for ns2", 2020.
+* E. Papapetrou and F. Karetsi, "Selective Repeat ARQ implementation for ns2", 2020.
 [Online].
 Available: https://github.com/epapapet/SR-ARQ.

 * BibTeX entry:
 >@misc{SR-ARQ-epap,
->	author = {Papapetrou, Evangelos and Karetsi, Photini},
+>	author = {Papapetrou, Evangelos and Karetsi, Foteini},
 >	title = {Selective Repeat ARQ implementation for ns2},
 >	howpublished = {[Online].
 Available: https://github.com/epapapet/SR-ARQ },
 >	year = {2020}